alexandrevicenzi/kernel_experiments/README.md

 ## Documentation

 You will find more inside the project folder.

-Every directory is a project and will have README a Makefile and at least one file code.
+Every directory is a project and will have a README, Makefile and at least one file code.